 3029 Spirit Lake Hwy, Castle Rock, WA 98611

-Group tours should contact the Interpretive Center early with proposed tour dates for the year. *All groups, both Educational and Non-education requesting a tour should register their visit with park staff by emailing Silver.Lake@parks.wa.gov or calling Mount St. Helens Visitor Center at 360-274-0962.
+Group tours should contact the Visitor Center early with proposed tour dates for the year.
+Educational and non-educational groups requesting a tour should register with park staff by emailing or calling the Visitor Center.
 This allows park staff to update our activity calendar and ensure all groups are provided a meaningful visit and accommodations/requests are met.

-Educational groups are encouraged to register in advance.
-To request a visit, please contact the park directly at (360) 274-0962 or complete the registration form and email to Silver.Lake@parks.wa.gov.
+School groups are encouraged to register in advance.
+To request a visit, please contact the park directly by phone or email.

 Upon approval, a confirmation email will be sent.
 Preregistered educational groups are not subject to admission and Discover Pass fees.
 In order to receive the fee waiver, we request students complete an assignment during their visit.
 Site-specific assignments are available below, otherwise teachers are encouraged to bring their own activity.
 The Junior Ranger and Junior Geologist program is not intended for students, this is for paying patrons only.